Wenjun-Xie/MEME/README.md

 GFortran v8.3.0, MPICH v3.3.2

 ### Input
-statistics from MSA (experimental_constraints.txt; single-body frequencies are followed by double-body frequencies.)
+statistics from MSA (experimental_constraints.txt; single-body frequencies are followed by pairwise frequencies.)

 ### Output
 parameters of the MaxEnt model (IsingHamiltonian_field.txt, IsingHamiltonian_coupling.txt in the params subfolder), the MaxEnt energy for mutated sequences (msa_mut_MaxEnt_energy.txt)